Want the secondhand scoop?

 Selling vintage online has been happening since the early days of the internet, but ever since March 2020 and the subsequent COVID-related closures, the market has been booming.
 Some sellers operate online-only stores while others offer digital versions of their bricks-and-mortar shops hosted on a buy-and-sell or resale platform.

 Where are the best places to buy and sell vintage and pre-loved from a variety of vendors online?
 We take a look at what each marketplace platform has to offer below.
-Note this list only includes services that enable shipping to Canada.

 Click a category below to jump to the section.